-Security: Disable or chose an available security method: Wired Equivalent Privacy (WEP64 or WEP128), WPA or WPA2.
+Security: Disable or chose an available security method: Wired Equivalent Privacy (WEP64 & WEP128 is not available on newer terminals), WPA or WPA2.

-WEP Key to Use: Under WEP64, select the active key--Key1 through Key4--from a pull down menu.
+WEP Key to Use: Under WEP64, select the active key-Key1 through Key4-from a pull down menu.
 For WEP128 only key 1 is available.